mrciolino/Job-Tag-Classifier/README.md

 # The Data

 Our data is manually tagged with each tag for each job having its own line.
-We handle this in our feature processing but it is an important note of how to handle unstrucuted data.
+We handle this in our feature processing but it is an important note of how to handle unstructured data.
 Here is a is an example of the data:

 ![Kiku](refs/data_example.png)